 Web Design Trend #4: Designs Containing Gradients

-The incorporation of user interactivity has become increasingly popular and will only continue to be at the heart of responsive design trends.
-Consumers are spending more time on pages of responsive websites that utilize responsive features that encourage users to interact with the design.
-The obstacle with this UX design trend is clients hesitate to pay for the advanced interactivity, despite both their clients and their own team wanting to include engaging features like these.
+The incorporation of user interactivity has become increasingly popular, and this ux design trend will only continue to be at the heart of responsive design trends.
+Consumers are spending more time on websites that utilize responsive features that encourage users to interact with the design.
+The obstacle with UX design trends like this is the upfront cost for advanced interactivity features.
 Our web design team's prediction for this year is that more automated development processes will appear and will hopefully slash the cost for clients who want unique, interactive features on their sites.
-A great example of user interactivity can be explored on Cocainenomics from the Wall Street Journal.
-This type of web design not only showcases a visual design talent, but it increases the website's time on page and brand awareness.

 Web Design Trend #6: Scroll-Triggered Animations

 Web Design Trend #7: Creatively Utilizing Color Branding

-A web design trend that we are loving is the multiple color branding look.
-Companies like Camden Town Brewery are moving towards a web design that is branded based on page or product and changes when the user navigates and interacts with the product or pages.
-This web design subconsciously helps the user navigate through the site and associate which product or service page they’re looking at solely based on color cues.
+A 2020 web design trend we are loving is the multiple color branding look.
+Companies like Camden Town Brewery are moving towards a new website design that is branded based on page or product and changes when the user navigates and interacts with elements on the page.
+This web design helps the user navigate through the site and builds subconscious associations with products or service pages solely based on color cues.
 Check out their great site for color branding website design inspiration!

 Web Design Trend #8: Adding More Depth to Designs

-Our designers developed this web design full of drop shadows and varying colors to add depth and give the mortgage hub site a more complex look.
-We believe creating flat designs that appear 3-dimensional makes them more visually appealing and will sometimes lead users to the next step of the sales process.
-Some of the most common techniques to add more depth to web designs include using drop shadows, gradients or two-tone color schemes like the example above.
+Our designers developed this website full of drop shadows and varying colors to add depth and give the mortgage hub site a more complex look.
+We believe flat designs that appear 3-dimensional are more visually appealing and will sometimes lead users to the next step of the sales process.
+Some of the most common techniques to add more depth to web designs include using drop shadows, gradients or two-tone color schemes like the website design inspiration example above.